AllisonPessoa/heating-device/README.md

 By clicking in the Settings push-button, you can adjust the PID parameters and the max/min temperature.
 These specifications will be saved and automatically loaded when the software opens again.

 -------------------------------------------------------------------------------------------
-Created by Allison Pessoa (allisonpessoa@hotmail.com) for academic purposes only.
-It is not supposed to be fully or partially commercialized.
+Created by Allison Pessoa (allisonpessoa@hotmail.com) for academic purposes.

-Please contact me if you want to report misfunctions.
+Please contact me to report misfunctions.